kbknapp/corectl/README.md

 # corectl

-Tools for bootstrapping and managing CoreOS clusters.
+Bootstrapping and management of CoreOS clusters.

 ## Usage